UST Growling Tigers basketball: 2020s

-When news broke out on August 20, 2020, that Cansino had been kicked out of the team, it was revealed that the Tigers had been staying in Sorsogon since June.
-Ayo resigned amid ongoing investigations by the school, the UAAP, the Commission on Higher Education, and the Games and Amusements Board on possible health protocols and quarantine violations that may have been committed by the group.
-Former Tigers team captain Jino Manansala was appointed interim coach in place of Ayo.
+When news broke out on August 20, 2020 that Cansino had been kicked out of the team, it was revealed that the Tigers' players and staff had been quartered in Sorsogon since June, while lockdowns have been in effect due to the government-imposed COVID-19 restrictions.
+Ayo resigned amid ongoing investigations on possible health protocols and quarantine violations that may have been committed by the group.
+Former Growling Tiger Jino Manansala was appointed interim coach in place of Ayo.
 In the aftermath, 12 of the 16 players from the 2019 team transferred to other schools, with Cansino going to UP, the trio of Rhenz Abando, Brent Paraiso and Ira Bataller to Letran, and Mark Nonoy and Deo Cuajao to La Salle.
-Tiger Cub center JB Lina withdrew his commitment to play for the Tigers' senior men's team and proceeded to enroll at UP.
+Tiger Cub center JB Lina withdrew his commitment to play for the Tigers' seniors team and proceeded to enroll at UP.

 The UAAP Board announced the cancellation of Season 83 on December 11, 2020.
 It marked the first time since World War II that an entire season is cancelled by the league.
 Season 82 was also cut short with the similar cancellation of the games in the second semester of the academic year due to the extended community quarantine from the COVID-19 pandemic.

 The belatedly-run 84th season of the UAAP began in the second semester of the 2021–22 school year in March 2022, and even as training and preparations for the tournament had been ongoing since Manansala took over the team in October 2020, the composition of their roster could not immediately be finalized due to player transfers.
 Reigning MVP Soulémane Chabi Yo left the team in November 2021 after the announcement of the cancellation of Season 83.
 He decided to join a semi-professional team in the Liga EBA in Spain.

 The 2021 squad won only three games and were riddled with blowout losses throughout the season, as they ended the tournament on a six-game losing streak.
-Their 50-point defeat at the hands of the Ateneo Blue Eagles, in particular, broke the league's record for the largest losing margin since record-keeping has been automated in 2003.
+Their 50-point defeat at the hands of the Ateneo Blue Eagles, in particular, broke the league's record for the largest losing margin since recordkeeping has been automated in 2003.